rdvdijk/lame/README.md

 See all configuration options in the Configuration section below.

-Then encode some audio data:
+Then encode some audio data.
+Both `left` and `right` are arrays of `short` values (ranging from −32,768 to +32,767).
+The `mp3_data` variable is a binary string of MP3 encoded audio.
+This can be appended to a file or streamed to a server.

 ```ruby
 encoder.encode_short(left, right) do |mp3_data|